IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 Additionally, you have to show that you haven’t incurred any penalties for the last three years.
 However, if you incurred a penalty and had it removed for a reason other than first-time relief, you still meet this requirement.
 For instance, if you had a penalty removed as a statutory exception, you can still apply for first-time relief.

-To explain, imagine that you’re requesting first-time relief on penalties related to a 2021 income tax return.
-It’s the summer of 2023, and your 2022 tax return was due a few months ago.
-To meet this requirement, you must have filed that 2022 return or you must have requested an extension.
+To explain, imagine that you’re requesting first-time relief on penalties related to a 2022 income tax return.
+It’s the summer of 2024, and your 2023 tax return was due a few months ago.
+To meet this requirement, you must have filed that 2023 return or you must have requested an extension which gives you until October to file.

-You have paid or made satisfactory arrangements with IRS to pay any unpaid taxes due, aside from taxes related to the return the penalties were assessed on
+You have paid or made satisfactory arrangements with the IRS to pay any unpaid taxes due, aside from taxes related to the return the penalties were assessed on.

 Although you can apply for abatement without paying the underlying tax, you may want to pay the tax first to avoid incurring additional penalties.
 Here’s an example, imagine that you owe $10,000 in federal income tax.
 Your payment is late so the IRS is assessing a late payment penalty of 0.5% every month.

 That’s $50 every month.
 Right now, you’re three months late and have incurred $150 in penalties.
 If you request penalty abatement at this point, you will probably get it if you meet the criteria.
-However, if you haven’t made arrangements on the tax, the failure to pay penalty will keep accruing.
+However, if you haven’t made arrangements to pay the tax, the failure-to-pay penalty will keep accruing.
 That’s why in some cases, it can be more advantageous to pay or make other arrangements on the tax debt, and then, request penalty relief at that point.

 How to Request First-Time Penalty Abatement Relief